HelpMe-Pls/Life-Engineering/Frontend/CSS/Typography and Images.md

 <p>Imagine there's a very long paragraph here.</p>
 <p>Imagine there's a very long paragraph here.</p>
 ```
 - If an element contains only floated elements, its height collapses to nothing.
-If you want it to always be able to resize, so that it contains floating elements inside it, set the value of the element's `display` property to `flow-root`:
+If you want it to always be able to resize, so that it contains floating elements inside it, set the value of the container's `display` property to `flow-root`:
 ```css
 #container {
   display: flow-root;